kunj13/Pallet_Detection/README.md

 ## 🎉 Acknowledgments
 This project leverages open-source contributions from the ROS and AI communities.
 Special thanks to [SegFormer](https://github.com/NVIDIA/semantic-segmentation) and [YOLOv5](https://github.com/ultralytics/yolov5) for their models and insights.

----

-Get started and bring automation to your warehouse! 🚀 Happy pallet tracking!